1981 OHL Playoffs: 45 Years Ago Bernie Nicholls led the Kingston Canadians to upset playoff win over Ottawa 67’s.

 On a team full of future Hall of Fame players like Gretzky, Messier, Kurri and Coffey, it was Kingston’s Ken Linseman that scored Edmonton’s Stanley Cup winning goal to give the Oilers dynasty its first Cup win in 1984 - defeating the four-time defending champion New York Islanders.
-Linseman, a bit older than most of … Continue reading Ken Linseman: Made a career out of big game moments.
+Linseman, a little older than most of … Continue reading Ken Linseman: Made a career out of big game moments.
 Including a Stanley Cup winning goal for Edmonton.

 Looking Back At The 1981 OHL All-Star Game In Kingston: Remembering Rik Wilson and former NHL goalie Roger Crozier